Border between Europe and North America

 Draugs in general are more related to deceased Vikings and seamen but sometimes other powerful apparitions also are named draug.

-Body of poor judge was taken home and a local pastor was guarding it.
+Body of the poor judge was taken home and a local pastor was guarding it.
 Ghost really tried to take the body and pastor spent a terrible night, holding the ghost away from the body.

 Ghost of Gunn did not calm down after the death of Vilhjálmur.
 It became more and more powerful.
 Soon after died the widow of Vilhjálmur – local people were blaming the ghost for it.